arrrrny/forklift/crates/assistant_tools/src/edit_file_tool/description.md

 1. path: The full path to the file you wish to modify in the project.
 This path must include the root directory in the project.
 2. old_string: The text to replace (must be unique within the file, and must match the file contents exactly, including all whitespace and indentation)
 3. new_string: The edited text, which will replace the old_string in the file.
+4. display_description: A brief description of the change being made.(REQUIRED)

 The tool will replace ONE occurrence of old_string with new_string in the specified file.